Virtual-Universe/Virtual-Universe-Early-Dev/.github/CONTRIBUTING.md

  For more information please see Documentation/Licenses/VirtualUniverseLicense for more information.

- The Name WhiteCore, WhiteCore-Sim, Aurora-Sim, OpenSimulator, OpenSim, OSCore, Halcyon, MOSES, etc. are the property of their respective developers and is obtained by the Virtual Universe project under the open source licenses provided by the respective project.
+ The Name WhiteCore, WhiteCore-Sim, Aurora-Sim, Universeulator, Universe, OSCore, Halcyon, MOSES, etc. are the property of their respective developers and is obtained by the Virtual Universe project under the open source licenses provided by the respective project.
 You can find their licenses in the Licenses directory.**